Get Ready for the Sanford SCORE

 Former Augustana College basketball standout Cody Schilling shuffles through a basketball lane, showcasing his agility.

-Under the watchful eye of Thayne Munce, PHD, associate director of the National Institute for Athletic Health & Performance, the six-foot, five-inch athlete reaches almost a foot over the height of a basketball rim.
+Under the watchful eye of Thayne Munce, PHD, associate director of the Sanford Sports Science Institute, the six-foot, five-inch athlete reaches almost a foot over the height of a basketball rim.
 The researcher jots down notes for a project that will benefit athletes across the country.

 This superior athlete is testing out a new tool from Sanford Health designed to prepare every player for the demands of training and competition.
 Sanford SCORE combines the best of cutting-edge scientific research and innovative sports medicine to help revolutionize the way athletes play the game, says Dr. Munce.

 “Our goal is to help athletes play sports to the best of their ability and stay injury free,” Dr. Munce says.
 “This is just the beginning of what is possible.”